lvidarte/env-yaml/README.md

 $ node -r dotenv-yaml/config your_script.js
 ```

-Create a `.env.yml` file in the root dirctory of your project,
+Create a `.env.yml` file in the root directory of your project,
 and add environment-specific variables as valid YAML.

 That's it.